Apple is ending the HomePod—here's what to buy instead

 Sonos’ voice assistant feature also lets you pick between Alexa or Google Assistant, meaning the One is a friendly option for either smart home ecosystem.
 However, like the Bose 300, the One does not work with Siri or Apple HomeKit and also can’t do everything that an Echo or Nest device can.
 For instance, you can’t make calls with the One, a sometimes handy feature that’s present in Amazon’s line of Echo speakers.
 Still, the versatility of the One’s choose-your-own-assistant design makes it a smarter option than the HomePod while maintaining truly impressive audio quality.

-If you need something a little more mobile and outdoor safe, the Sonos Move would be another great Sonos-branded alternative to the HomePod.
+If you need something that's mobile and outdoor safe, the Sonos Move would be another great Sonos-branded alternative to the HomePod.
 At $400, however, it is an expensive addition to your patio or kitchen.
-For that same price, you could snag a pair of One’s and stereo pair them, or set them up in different parts of your home for multiroom playback.
+For that same price, you could snag a pair of Ones and stereo pair them, or set them up in different parts of your home for multiroom playback.

 Get the Sonos One at Best Buy for $199.99